ballerina-attic/websocket-integration/README.md

         $('#connectionStatus').text("connection closed.").css("color", "red");
     }
 ```
-To send messages via WebSocket, we can use the following fucntion in JavaScript,
+To send messages via WebSocket, use the following fucntion in JavaScript.
 ```javascript
 ws.send("text message to send");
 ```
-Please find the complete implementation of JavaScript web client at `websocket-chat-app/chat_web_client/index.html`
+You can see the complete implementation of the JavaScript web client in the [index.html](https://github.com/ballerina-guides/websocket-integration/blob/master/chat_web_client/index.html) file.

 ## <a name="testing"></a> Testing